Updated Date : 09.03.2023

 Istanbul Street Food Markets

-Being the busiest city of Turkey population-wise, Istanbul offers one of Turkey's most perse food choices.
-Majority of the people living in Istanbul originally from different cities of Turkey.
-They did come to Istanbul starting from the 70s because Istanbul is the economic capital of Turkey.
+Being the busiest city in Turkey population-wise, Istanbul offers one of Turkey's most perse food choices.
+Majority of the people living in Istanbul are originally from different cities of Turkey.
+They did come to Istanbul starting in the 70s because Istanbul is the economic capital of Turkey.
 As you know, one of the primary purposes of anyone to plan a tour in Istanbul is due to the Turkish street food.
+It is safe to try street food in Istanbul.
+All street foods are under the inspection of the municipality.
 Here are some recommendations of places to try Istanbul street food.

 View What to Eat in Istanbul Article